shuaaa/Wilma/readme.md

 Wilma is a Python based Linkedlist repository.
 To be expanded on an ongoing basis.

 The Models will cover several applications of Natural language processing.
-Ngrams, Anagrams, Complete Spell checking amongst the rest.
+Ngrams, Anagrams, Complete Spell checking, CFG, amongst the rest.